WEB_Global_Banner

 Father Paul Fetsko, vice president of mission at Mercy Fort Smith, offered a blessing for the new space against a backdrop of Mercy co-workers from the ER and ICU.
 Cherokee Nation Deputy Chief Bryan Warner also was on hand to discuss the tribe’s focus on health care and the importance of working with Mercy to improve wellness throughout the region.

 Construction on the expansion is being managed by McCarthy of St. Louis.
-Construction is expected to be complete in late 2024.
+Construction is expected to be complete in 2025.
 Plans are being developed to minimize the impact to Mercy patients during the construction process.

 celticknot-background